-Project Goal Indicators (possibly plus quantity structure) (Outcome) Output value Target value (target) (quantitative & qualitative) (quantitative & qualitative) Increased effectiveness and efficiency of the 3 partners in dealing with small and medium disasters in the selected counties by 2023.
-908 Responses (St. John 899, RACIDA 6, MIDP 3) 20% increase in the number of First Responses, carried out by the 3 partners with funds from their fundraising

-efforts or from the County's
+Project Goal Indicators (possibly plus quantity structure) (Outcome) Output value Target value (target) (quantitative & qualitative) (Quantitative & qualitative) Increased effectiveness and efficiency of the 3 partners in dealing with small and medium disasters in the selected counties by 2023.
+908 Responses (St. John 899, RACIDA 6, MIDP 3) 20% increase in the number of First Responses, carried out by the 3 partners with funds from their fundraising efforts or from the County's emergency funds.

-emergency funds.

 • 20% increase in the level of

 stakeholder satisfaction with

 the First Response provided

 by the 3 organisations in

 selected counties.

-• 10 % increase in funds
+• 10 % increase in funds raised

-raised by each organisation
+by each organisation for small

-for small and medium-scale
+and medium-scale disaster

-disaster response by 2023.
+response by 2023.

-Sub-targets Indicators (possibly plus quantity structure) (output) Output value (quantitative & qualitative) Target value (target) (quantitative & qualitative) Output 1.
+Sub-targets Indicators (possibly plus quantity structure) (output) Output value (quantitative & qualitative) Target value (target) (Quantitative & qualitative) Output 1.
 1. Strengthen the technical first response capacity (advocacy, lobbying and M&E) of the 3 partners by 2023.
 30% technical capacity of the 3 organisations to respond to small and medium disasters Determined at Endline.
 50% increase in the technical capacity of the staff of the 3 organisations to respond to small and medium-sized disasters.
 A lobbying, advocacy and campaign strategy from the 3 partners is in place Output 1.2 Improve county policies, funding mechanisms and coordination structures through county partners in selected counties by 2023.
 There is no separate funding mechanism for First Response in any of the counties.
 A total of 14 coordination mechanisms for all 3 partners A separate funding mechanism for first response has been established in at least 2 counties.
 At least 2 new first response coordination mechanisms have been established in the counties.
 Output 1.3 Community members' awareness of their role in the first response system and the mandate of first responders in selected counties has increased by 2023.
 15% Knowledge of the First Response System and First Responders among community members in selected counties.
 The number of social audits is 0 20% increase in knowledge of the first response system and first responders among community members in selected counties.
 2 Social audits on small and medium scale disaster operations were conducted in selected counties.

-Output 1.4 The capacity of incountry resource mobilisation

-partners for first response in

-selected counties is improved
+Output 1.4 The capacity of incountry resource mobilisation None of the 3 partners has its own fundraising department.
+By the end of the project, there is an established partners for first response in selected counties is improved by 2023. fundraising department per partner. by 2023.

-by 2023.